AlgoTradingHub/theplatform-book/source/reference/types/types.md

 ## Types and related verbs

 Each expression in O has its type.
-Type in O defines value domain/set of supported values and is heavily to define the polymorphic behaviour of verbs.
-Internally it's coded using special undocumented integer value:
+Type in O defines vаlue domain/set of supported vаlues and is heavily to define the polymorphic behaviour of verbs.
+Internally it's coded using special undocumented integer vаlue:

 ```o
 o)@1